 Hints and Tips for the Big Day

 As soon as breakfast is cleared away, laying the table is my number one tip for appearing well organised and on top of things.
 For big dinners, I usually go for a fairly simple white and silver colour scheme as the food will be the main attraction.

 - Traditionally turkeys would be tidied (trussed) into a neat shape with the wings tucked under and the legs tied together.
 I prefer not to truss the bird as leaving the legs apart allows the heat of the oven to circulate better and you are less likely to have an undercooked bird.

 - I am lucky enough to have a double oven but if you only have one oven consider cooking the turkey 30 minutes to 1 hour earlier, this will allow you to turn the temperature up in time for the potatoes and the other trimmings.
 Following my time plan, the turkey should be cooked by 1pm.

 - Once cooked transfer the turkey to another tin or carving plate, cover loosely with foil and leave in a warm place covered thick towel.
 It will keep like this for up to 2 hours and still be piping hot when you come to carve.

-- Try to baste the bird every 30 minutes or so, I have added prompts on my printed timetable but it is not the end of the world if you miss a couple.
-Take the turkey out of the oven and close the door baste quickly (but carefully you don’t want to get splashed with hot fat) before returning to the oven.
+- Try to baste the bird every 30 -60 minutes or so, I have added a couple of prompts on my printed timetable but it is not the end of the world if you miss a couple.
+Take the turkey out of the oven and close the door baste quickly (but carefully you don't want to get splashed with hot fat) before returning to the oven.

 - If you have a thermometer check the temperature of the turkey in the thickest part of the thigh about 30 minutes before it should be ready.
 If it has reached a temperature of 75-80℃/167-176°F then it is ready and you can remove it from the oven.
 If you do not have a thermometer I recommend you cook it the full time and check to make sure juices are running clear before removing from the oven.